AliveOrdinary/assignment-fd/README.md

 - The navbar is styled with a dark background colour and a "Get Users" button.
 - The user data is displayed in a grid layout with styled cards showing the user's avatar, name, and email.

-## Clean Code and Best Practices

-- The code follows best practices for React development, including using functional components and hooks.
-- Variable and function names are meaningful and follow the camelCase convention.
-- Code is organized into separate components for better modularity and reusability.
-- Comments are provided where necessary to explain the code logic and functionality.

 ## Challenges Faced